bespoken/bespoken-docs/end-to-end/guide.md

 You can play around more with how JSONPath works [here](http://jsonpath.com/).
 Just make sure to wrap your assertion in double quotes if you use these, so that they don't conflict with the YAML syntax.

 Note that the response output from the Virtual Device is much more limited than what your actual skill returns.
 This is a limitation of what is provided by Alexa Voice Service/Google Assistant.
-To test the actual JSON response from your skill, we recommend writing unit-tests - they use the same structure as our end-to-end test but can be run locally and have access to the full skill payload.
+To test the actual JSON response from your skill, we recommend writing unit-tests - they use the same structure as our functional test but can be run locally and have access to the full skill payload.
 [More info here](/unit-testing/guide/).

 #### Shorthand Properties
 We offer short-hand properties for certain commonly accessed elements.
 These are: